StraberryOctoSquid/Movie_API/README.md

 Now that you are a full fledged member of myFlix, let's customize your account and add some favorite movies!

-- Send a post request to the endpoint /users/[Username]/movies/[MovieID]
+- Send a Get request to the endpoint /users/[Username]/movies/[MovieID]
 - This will push a new movie to your favorites!

 ### View your profile